ujwala-123/My-UMBC-Capstone-Project/docs/report.md

 Dataset-3: Vehicle Details:
 https://opendata.maryland.gov/Public-Safety/Maryland-Statewide-Vehicle-Crashes-Vehicle-Details/mhft-5t5y

-After merging the given datasets with common column REPORT_NO, the columns of the final dataframe and their types are:\
+After merging the given datasets with common column REPORT_NO and VEHICLE_ID, the columns of the final dataframe and their types are:\
 ACC_DATE            int64\
 ACC_TIME           object\
 WEATHER_DESC       object\